YarnSpinnerTool/YSDocs/getting-started/writing-in-yarn/commands.md

 ## Making Your Own Commands

-You can create your own commands, so that your scripts can .
+You can create your own commands, so that your scripts can send directions to your game.
 For more information on how to create them in Unity games, see [Creating Commands and Functions](../../using-yarnspinner-with-unity/creating-commands-functions.md).